How to access Performance Optimizer

 - The trend line displays the performance based on the entered filter date range and the previous period.

-The Volume panel allows the user to view closed conversations (agent, consumer and auto close) and agent login hours over the date range selected by the user in the filter criteria.
+The Resource vs. Demand panel allows the user to view closed conversations (agent, consumer and auto close) and agent login hours over the date range selected by the user in the filter criteria.
 By correlating closed conversations with login hours brands can optimize their staffing.

 - The bar chart displays the distribution across entry points